Virginia Waterleaf

 Also called Shawnee Salad

-• Flowerlets ranging from white to light purple in cymes on leafless stems above the leaves; late spring
+• Flowerlets ranging from white to light purple in cymes on leafless stems above the leaves

 • Deeply lobed leaves; leaflets may be lobed even more